Contrasting Fortune Brands Home & Security (NYSE:FBHS) and American Woodmark (NASDAQ:AMWD)

 Insider & Institutional Ownership

-86.9% of Fortune Brands Home & Security shares are owned by institutional investors.
-Comparatively, 92.7% of American Woodmark shares are owned by institutional investors.
-1.5% of Fortune Brands Home & Security shares are owned by company insiders.
-Comparatively, 1.0% of American Woodmark shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+86.9% of Fortune Brands Home & Security shares are held by institutional investors.
+Comparatively, 92.7% of American Woodmark shares are held by institutional investors.
+1.5% of Fortune Brands Home & Security shares are held by insiders.
+Comparatively, 1.0% of American Woodmark shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This is a breakdown of current ratings and price targets for Fortune Brands Home & Security and American Woodmark, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Fortune Brands Home & Security and American Woodmark, as reported by MarketBeat.

 |Sell Ratings